Kirloskar Pneumatic Company Ltd (BSE: 505283) Q3 2026 Earnings Call dated Jan. 23, 2026

 Nipun Sharma

-No, no, no. That is the expectation.
-Because I added the first three quarters and then the fourth quarter.
-I mean is that the expectation that it will be around 745 crores?
-Add in up to total of 1800 crores for FY26.
+No, no, I mean, that is the expectation because I added the first three quarters.
+And then the fourth quarter, I mean, is that the expectation that it will be around INR745 crores, adding up to a total of INR1,800 crores for FY ’26?

 K. Srinivasan

-We will do 1800 plus for the year.
-Okay.
+We will do INR1,800 crores plus for the year.

 Nipun Sharma

-And the EBITDA margin will be stable at 18 to 20%.
-The guidance.
+Okay.
+And the EBITDA margin will be stable at 18% to 20%, the guidance?

 K. Srinivasan

-Yes, yes, yes.
-We have actually given a number itself for pbt.
+We have actually given a number itself for PBT.

 Nipun Sharma

-Okay, sir.
 Okay.
-Okay.
-That’s for.
-That’s okay.
+That’s all for me.
 Thank you very much and congratulations on good numbers.

 Thank you.

-The next question is from the line of Sahil from Monarch Network Capital.
+Thank you.
+The next question is from the line of Manish from Thinqwise Wealth Managers.
 Please go ahead.

 K. Srinivasan

-Okay, so let me put it this way.
-Let me give you for the full year because nine months would also again distort because we’re going to ship two large packages this year.
-Since we are executing orders of the last year, big packages are still there.
+Okay.
+So let me put it this way.
+Let me give you for the full year because nine months would also again distort because you’re going to ship two large packages in fourth quarter.
+This year, since we are executing orders of the last year, big packages are still there.
 Like I said, two big packages already ready to be shipped.
-So here this year we probably have about 40%, 35% to 40% of the package business comprise and 50% of the raw equipment.
-Okay.
-Next year it will be flipped around the other way.
-And a large part of it, maybe 65% or 70% would go towards equipment and general items which have what we call a 12 to 15 week delivery item.
-And only about 30, 35% would be the packaging.
+So this year, we probably have about 35% to 40% of package business comprise and 50% of the raw equipment.
+Next year, it will be flipped around the other way, and a large part of it, maybe 65% or 70% would go towards equipment and general items, which are what we call as 12 to 16-week delivery items and only about 30% to 35% would be the packages.

 Manish Goyal